FREE SHIPPING ON ALL US ORDERS

 When selecting a serum for acne-prone skin, the formula is everything.
 Here are some powerhouse ingredients that can make a noticeable difference:

-• Azelaic Acid: Reduces inflammation, minimizes redness, and has antibacterial properties.
+Azelaic Acid: Reduces inflammation, minimizes redness, and has antibacterial properties.
+Excellent for sensitive, acne-prone skin types.

-When possible, look for serums labeled non-comedogenic to ensure they won’t clog pores.
+When possible, look for acne safe serums labeled non-comedogenic to ensure they won’t clog pores.

 Hydrating Serums That Won’t Clog Pores